angelperezleon/spooky-treatment-diary/README.md

 # spooky-treatment-diary
 Spooky2 Treatment Diary allowing the ability to show what treatments have been done on patients/recipients.

+**Installation**
+"Whats required"
+* a website to host these files on (Will work on Apache/Nginx webservers)
+* mysql/mariadb setup with a database for spooky to import schema.sql (user/server/pass required to be setup in dbconn.inc.php)
+* extract html files & import sql schema file to create required tables for spooky on mysql db.
+* visit your url where files are installed, example: https://www.mywebsite.com/spooky2/diary

 **Todo**
 - [x] create this todo list
 - [ ] colour highlighting of continuous running programs/presets.